Last updated on April 14, 2020 at 18:38

 Amyotrophic lateral sclerosis (ALS) is the only neurodegenerative disease on this list that doesn’t just affect the brain.
 It was made famous by the ice bucket challenge phenomenon that was viral in 2014.
 It involves neurodegeneration of upper motor neurons (Betz pyramidal cells) in the motor cortex and of lower motor neurons in the anterior horn of the spinal cord and brain stem.

 ALS is more common in men and occurs in the age of 50 – 60.
 Most cases are sporadic but 10% of cases are familial.
 The average life expectancy is just 3 – 5 years.
 The cause is unknown.
 Mutations in the gene for superoxide dismutase are found in a small number of affected people.

-The loss of upper motor neurons causes paresis (weak movements) and hyperreflexia, while the loss of lower motor neurons causes denervation of the muscles with resulting weakness and eventually muscular atrophy (amyotrophy).
+The loss of upper motor neurons causes paresis (weak movements), hyperreflexia,and babinski sign, while the loss of lower motor neurons causes denervation of the muscles with resulting weakness and eventually muscular atrophy (amyotrophy).
 The loss of upper motor neurons also causes degeneration of the corticospinal tracts in the lateral portion of the spinal cord, hence the “lateral sclerosis”.